 The liver is the largest gland in the body and the second largest organ, and is essential for life.
-Alcohol abuse can severely harm the liver causing irreversible damage.
+Alcohol abuse can severely harm the liver, causing irreversible damage.
 Most of the blood flow from the digestive tract funnels through the liver.
-When someone consumes alcohol, it is absorbed into the blood stream it has to be broken down in the liver.
+When someone consumes alcohol, it is absorbed into the blood stream and then broken down in the liver.
 This can cause complications that can turn out to be life threatening.

-The liver has the potential to regenerate, because of this people can live with only ten to twenty percent of their liver functioning.
+The liver has the potential to regenerate, so people can live with only ten to twenty percent of their liver functioning.
 This is particularly dangerous because symptoms will not show up until the individual has progressed into their disease.
-There are three main types of liver disease that are related to alcohol abuse.
-These three diseases are Fatty Liver Disease (FLD), Alcoholic Hepatitis and Alcoholic Cirrhosis.
+There are three main types of liver disease that are related to alcohol abuse: Fatty Liver Disease (FLD), Alcoholic Hepatitis and Alcoholic Cirrhosis.
 They will usually occur in order as the disease progresses.

 Fatty Liver Disease